Consumers increasingly are looking to manufacturers to support their products long after the original guarantee has expired.

 It is invaluable knowing that the company that built the product has an expert on hand to resolve the problem over the phone or to repair or replace it.

-Offering protection plans to take care of products after the warranty period expires increases trust and growing numbers of customers are now opting to buy branded product support packages directly from the manufacturer.
+Offering product support to take care of products after the guarantee period expires increases trust in the product and in the brand.

-So what advantages are consumers getting when they take their support straight from the brand that made their product?
-Customers value 4 important benefits.
-These are:
+So what advantages are customers getting when they take their support straight from the brand that made their product?

-- Online and telephone advice from people who really know the product
+1. Online and telephone advice from people who really know the product

-- Timely product upgrades and maintenance support
+2. Timely product upgrades and maintenance support

-- Repairs carried out by certified product experts
+3. Repairs carried out by certified product experts

-- An ongoing relationship with a brand that they have bought into
+4. An ongoing relationship with a brand that they have bought into

 For brands this last insight has real power.